How Many Pages a Day Should I Read? Find Your Number

 Align Your Daily Target With Your Goal

 A page target only makes sense when it serves a clear purpose.
-Most readers are trying to do one of three things.
-Build a leisure habit, learn something carefully, or finish a specific book by a certain time.
+Most readers are trying to do one of three things: build a leisure habit, learn something carefully, or finish a specific book by a certain time.
 Each goal needs a different kind of number.

 If your goal is leisure and consistency